-There are a five aspects to fitness.
-These are cardiovascular fitness, how strong your muscles are, how long your muscles can endure a particular exercise, how flexible you are and the composition of your body.
-In this article, we’ll unpack these and show how these contribute to your fitness levels.
+There are five aspects to fitness.
+These are cardiovascular fitness, how strong your muscles are, how long your muscles can endure a particular exercise, how flexible you are, and the composition of your body.
+In this article, we’ll unpack these and show how they contribute to your fitness levels.

 How strong your muscles are

 How strong your muscles are is measured according to the force a muscle can exert.
 Examples of strength exercises are the bicep curl, bench press, or leg curl.
 Personal trainers often use the push-up test to test the muscular strength of clients: the more push-ups they do in a minute, the stronger their muscles are.

 The best way to improve your muscular strength is to embark on a weight lifting program either by yourself or with the aid of a personal trainer.
 Start off with lighter weights and concentrate on your form so that you don’t injure yourself.
 Be systematic with respect to how often you work the various muscle groups so that you maintain equal muscular definition.